Liqwid-Labs/agora/CONTRIBUTING.md

 Before making any form of contribution, it is advised that one familiarises themselves with the [existing documentation](https://liqwid.notion.site/e85c09d2c9a542b19aac8dd3d6caa98b?v=d863219cd6a14082a661c4959cabd6e7).
 This will enable the contributor to submit better, more informed issues and will potentially aid a developer in writing PRs.

+Please follow the [Git policy](https://liqwid.notion.site/Git-Policy-9a7979b2fd5d4604b6d042b084e7e14f) when contributing to this project.

 ## Agora core team

 This document will make reference to the _Agora core team_.
 These are the people who work on Agora professionally and will be responsible for maintaining the project in its open source life.
 They include: